developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 ---
 ## Overview

-#### SimulScan can be used through:
+**SimulScan can be accessed through**:

-* **[DataWedge](../../../../datawedge)**, which is covered below
+* [DataWedge](../../../../datawedge), which is covered below
-* **A custom Android app**, described in the [SimulScan API guide](../../api)
+* The [SimulScan API](../../api) from within a custom Android app
-* **The [SimulScan Demo App](../demo)**, which exposes all features except the ability to save acquired data
+* The [SimulScan Demo App](../demo), which exposes all features except the ability to save acquired data

 **To [activate SimulScan](/simulscan/1-1/guide/setup/#activatesimulscan)**, simply select it as an Input Plug-in from within DataWedge, an app that comes with every Zebra device.
-To get started immediately, **[skip the Template intro](#accessthroughdatawedge)**, which covers the basics of SimulScan and Templates.
-To learn more, read the short intro below and the [About SimulScan page](../about) before proceeding.
+The exact process is detailed below, beginning with a short intro.
+For more information, see the [About SimulScan page](../about).

 -----

 ### Intro to Templates

+**Templates are central to the power of SimulScan**; they are used in all modes to:

+* Define regions of a form from which to capture data
-**Templates are central to the power of SimulScan**; they are used in all modes and control its ability to decode and parse data, and determine how acquired data is consumed by an application.
-At least one Template must be present and selected on the device before SimulScan can be used; a number of generic Templates are included.
+* Control SimulScan's ability to decode and parse data
+* Determine how acquired data is consumed by an application

+At least one Template must be present and selected within SimulScan before the tool can be used; a number of [generic Templates](#accessthroughdatawedge) are included.
+Zebra also provides [industry-specific templates](../templates) for partners to downloaded and modify as needed.

+For use cases in which generic or pre-built templates are unsuitable, custom Templates can be easily creating using the cloud-based [Template Builder](../templatebuilder) tool.
 Custom Templates can either be Structured or Unstructured.

-A **Structured Template** is used when the Document to be scanned has a fixed layout--one that doesn't change from one instance of the form to another.
-Structured Templates are used to acquire multiple types of data at once (barcodes, text, images, etc.). **Unstructured Templates** are for target Documents that vary in layout.
-These Templates are limited to capturing a single data type (only barcodes, only text, etc.), but the target _**data**_ can be located anywhere on the form.
+* A **Structured Template** is used when the Document to be scanned has a fixed layout--one that doesn't change from one instance of the form to another.
+Structured Templates are used to acquire mixed types of data at once (barcodes, text, images, etc.), and are generally used for Document Capture.

+* **Unstructured Templates** are predominantly used for capturing a single data type (only barcodes or only text, etc.).
+Unstructured Templates allow for target Documents that vary in layout, permitting the target _**data**_ to be located anywhere on the form.
+These are generally used for Multi-barcode use cases.

+**Note**: Use cases involving OCR require that the view finder be positioned directly over the text to be captured.

 #### Structured Templates
 Structured Templates work on the principle that the _**location**_ and _**type**_ of data in each field of a form (i.e. barcodes, alphanumeric characters, signatures, etc.) will remain consistent whenever the form is used, and that **only the data** will change with each new instance of the form.
 By creating a SimulScan Template to uniquely identify each region and data type, SimulScan learns what to expect from each region of a form, which allows the developer to map the data from each region to specific fields of an application.